KingGekko/Protosyte/README.md

 </div>

 # Protosyte Framework
-## Version 2.1 - "Virtualized Observer"
+## Version 2.3 - "Adaptive Stealth"

 **⚠️ CRITICAL DISCLAIMER**: This framework is designed for **authorized penetration testing, security research, and red team exercises only**.
 Unauthorized use is illegal and unethical.
 Always obtain explicit written authorization before use.